-Some of the Irish Volunteers in the area were descendants of men who fought in that failed attack.
+Some of the Irish Volunteers in the area were descendants of men who fought in that attack.
 Some of the old men who actually took part in the attack still lived in the area.
-So, the memories of that failed attack were very strong in the Kilmallock area.
-When the Kilmallock constables captured Seán T. O’Riordan, commander of the 1st Galtee Battalion, the barracks once again became the target of Republican wrath in east Limerick.
-Now the Irish Volunteers would attempt to finish the job their Fenians ancestors had started.
+So, the memories of that failure were very strong in the vicinity of Kilmallock.
+When Kilmallock constables captured Seán T. O’Riordan, commander of the 1st Galtee Battalion, the barracks once again became the target of Republican wrath in east Limerick.
+Now the Irish Volunteers would attempt to finish the job their Fenian ancestors had begun.

-In addition to the building being a formidable one, the garrison of the barracks was known to be twenty or more.
-With a few smaller barracks being closed after the destruction of Ballylander’s barracks, constables were coming and going around the area, some moving through and on to other locations, it was impossible to know what number might be there day to day.
-On the day of the attack, it’s thought there may have been twenty-eight in the barracks.
+In addition to the defenses of the building being formidable, the garrison of the barracks was known to be 20 or more.
+With a few smaller barracks being closed after the destruction of Ballylanders barracks, constables were coming and going around the area, some moving through and on to other locations, it was impossible to know what number might be there day to day.
+On the day of the attack, it’s thought there may have been 28 in the barracks.

 Twenty or more men could hold that barracks indefinitely, unless the Volunteers could pull off the same plan as used at Ballylanders.
 It would not be as easy, however, as they could not crawl onto the barracks roof from an adjacent building.
 The neighboring Carroll house was a bit higher but there was a gap of several yards between them.
 The plan was to throw a number of heavy iron weights onto the roof of the barracks and smash a hole in it.

-There was also the important job of blocking possible relief columns once the attack began, especially from military forces from Tipperary, Limerick and Buttevant.
-Volunteer units from West Limerick, Clare, Tipperary and Cork were all brought into the plan to accomplish that.
+There was also the important job of blocking possible relief columns once the attack began, especially from military forces from Tipperary, Limerick and Cork.
+Volunteer units from West Limerick, Clare, and Tipperary were also brought into the plan to accomplish that.
 Even George Lennon, one of the leaders of the West Waterford Brigade, traveled to Kilmallock to take part.
 It would be one of the largest Volunteer operations of the war.
 They all knew what the destruction of the Kilmallock barracks, considered impregnable by the RIC, would do to their morale.
 It would mean no RIC barracks was safe.